Horario/Horario/README.md

 The project team consisted of Benedikt, Christine, Daniel, Dennis, Florian, Henri, Lucas, Mariam, Mario, Melanie und Tanja.

 ## Download
 Follow the link https://github.com/Horario/Horario/releases and download the attached Horario.apk.
+Next you have to copy it from your pc to your android phone.
+Last step is to insall it by searching it on your phone and executing it.

 ## Test Documentation